beameio/beame-sdk/README.md

 *CMPS* (Customer Managed Provisioning Server) credentials are pinned in the *Atom*, during *CMPS* deployment, prior to the first run of the service.

-The custom provisioning process requires *Customer* to deploy *Edge Clients* (*CMPS*s) with corresponding permissions under his internal security policy.
+The custom provisioning process requires *Customer* to deploy *Edge Clients* (*CMPS*s) with corresponding permissions under Customer's internal security policy.

 The custom provisioning process uses the *Atom* as single authorization point.